VibeCoder75321/Multi-Night-Glasgow-Index-Analyzer/README.md

    - Detailed table shows all components, pressure settings, and machine data per night
    - Export to CSV includes all extracted data for spreadsheet analysis

-### Desktop Application Usage

-1. **File Selection**:
-   - Use "Select Folder" to process all EDF files in a directory tree
-   - Use "Select Files" to choose individual files

-2. **Analysis**:
-   - Click "Analyze" to process selected files
-   - Progress is shown in the status bar

-3. **Results**:
-   - **Summary Tab**: Overview statistics and component averages
-   - **Trends Tab**: Interactive matplotlib charts
-   - **Details Tab**: Comprehensive results table

-4. **Export**:
-   - Export to CSV for spreadsheet analysis
-   - Export to JSON for programmatic use

 ## Understanding Results